 So there is a way to undo what has been done.
 If you need to retract your Israeli citizenship, contact us.
 If you are unsure as to what to do, if you need legal advice to weigh the pros and cons, we can help advise you through this process.

-At the law offices of Cohen, Decker, Pex & Brosh we handle all types of immigration requests, even requests to backtrack immigration.
+At our law offices we handle all types of immigration requests, even requests to backtrack immigration.
 Our lawyers can help you in the process of withdrawing your application with no harm done and no obligations left unmet.
 We understand the difficulties of immigrating to Israel, and we are here to help you every step of the way.
 Contact us for guidance, we most are happy to help.